 Oak Point State Park

-One of the many things to do in Put in Bay include checking out the Oak Point State Park, the smallest park in Ohio’s state park system.
+Oak Point State Park – A Hidden Gem on Put-in-Bay One of the many things to do in Put in Bay include checking out the Oak Point State Park, the smallest park in Ohio’s state park system.
 It offers a range of facilities for both boaters and picnickers alike.
 At only 1.5 acres, this little green jewel is a must-stop during your vacation on Put-in-Bay.
 With panoramic views of Lake Erie, this makes for a spectacular spot to enjoy the sunrise before heading out on the boat.
-Oak Point State Park Details Located on Bayview Avenue, Oak Point State Park is a short walk from downtown Put-in-Bay.
-The walk from...
+Oak Point State Park Details Located on Bayview Avenue, Oak Point State...More Information

 Massie Cliffside Preserve